alexandra-zaharia/alexandra-zaharia.github.io/_posts/2021-07-06-how-to-stop-a-python-thread-cleanly.md

 ---
 title: How to stop a Python thread cleanly
 date: 2021-07-06 00:00:00 +0100
-categories: [Python, parallelism, thread]
+categories: [Python, concurrency, thread]
 tags: [python, threads]
 ---

 Suppose a Python thread needs to be stopped cleanly (it might need to perform cleanup).

 For illustration, we will take a very simple program in with a single "worker" thread that displays a message when it is done.
 The message is a placeholder for real cleanup, and the thread itself sleeps for a given number of iterations (as a placeholder for significant work).
 In our example, we want to stop the thread through a keyboard interrupt (Ctrl + C).